JakeMalis/JakeMalis/README.md

 # Hi there 👋, I'm Jake!

 Software developer with experience in using development tools such as Git for version control and Google Cloud and DigitalOcean for hosting.
-Familiar with HTML, CSS, MySQL/PostgreSQL, Javascript/Node, Python, Go, and Java.
+Familiar with HTML, CSS, MySQL/PostgreSQL, Javascript/Node, Python, Swift, Go, and Java.
 Researching artificial intelligence, hosting guest speakers as the president/founder of my school's AI and Deep Learning Club, and teaching lower schoolers about artificial intelligence.

 <hr/>